 Academic Integrity is the code of ethical standards and honesty in academic institutions.
 The standards and values provide an educational environment in which all students can learn and take responsibility for their work.
 According to the International Center for Academic Integrity, this includes a commitment to the values of honesty, trust, fairness, respect and responsibility.

 - Buying, stealing or borrowing a paper from another individual or source.
+(This includes paying for a paper online.)

 - Intentionally or carelessly presenting someone else’s work as your own.
 (This includes copying or cutting and pasting material from the internet.)